 There is no deadline for applications to the M.A. program, but those received by January 15 (for fall enrollment) will receive fullest consideration.
 For January enrollment, applications received by October 25 will receive fullest consideration.
 See the Master's program page for details regarding Graduate Teaching Assistantships and other available funding.

 - A current resume or C.V. (suggested one page in length)

 - Statement of Purpose

 - Official GRE scores (strongly recommended)

-- TOEFL required (if student's native language is not English)
+- English Language Proficiency exam scores required if student's native language is not English

 To apply to the M.A. program in Classics, click the button below.